Assessments in District 41

 The Illinois Snapshot of Early Literacy is a reading performance inventory for early literacy skills.
 It provides an assessment of students’ literacy strengths and competencies and assists the classroom teacher in developing lessons to meet each child’s needs.

 The ISEL is based on scientific research and classroom practice.
 You can access your child’s scores in Skyward.
 You will see the score (the number scored correctly) and the range (the percentile).
 The range/percentile indicates your child’s performance in relation to a ‘normed’ population of students from across the state.
 The 50th percentile (range) indicates that a child is making adequate literacy progress.
-A performance at the 30th percentile (range) or lower indicates that a child may be at risk for making adequate literacy progress.
+A performance at the 30th percentile (range) or lower indicates that a child may be at risk of not making adequate literacy progress.

 Seven ISEL snapshots are assessed in District 41.
 These are administered to kindergarten and first grade students two to three times a year.